abhineet123/MTF/Config/ReadMe.md

 		Possible Values:
 			0:	ORB
 			1:	BRISK
-			Only if OpenCV nonfree module is available
+			Only if OpenCV 2 nonfree / OpenCV 3 contrib module is available
 				2:	SIFT
 				3:	SURF